 Suppose you’re studying a treatment for a disease.
 Ideally, you recruit a group of patients who all have the disease, and then randomly assign them to the treatment and control group.
 However, it’s unethical to withhold the treatment, which rules out a control group.
 Instead, you can compare patients who voluntarily do not use the medicine to those who do use it.

-Later in this post, we’ll examine a study about vitamin supplement consumption and how that affects the risk of death.
+Later in this post, we’ll closely examine a quantitative observational study example that assesses vitamin supplement consumption and how that affects the risk of death.
 It’s possible to use random assignment to place each subject in either the vitamin treatment group or the control group.
 However, the study assesses vitamin consumption in 40,000 participants over the course of two decades.
 It’s unrealistic to enforce the treatment and control protocols over such a long time for so many people!

 Drawbacks of Observational Studies